shangar21/basketball_agent/README.md

 # Basketball Agent

-This is an attempt at a statistically accurate basketball environment (using stats from nba).
+This is an attempt at a statistically accurate basketball environment (using stats from nba), and a deep Q-learning agent that can learn from it.